TrueNASTrueNAS Nightly Development Documentation

 Review your OpenVPN client and server service settings.
 Take note of all certificate, device type, port, protocol, TLS crypt authentication, and additional parameter settings to use in a replacement app.

-A certificate configured on CORE should migrate to SCALE, but as a precaution, record the certificate authority (CA) and certificate settings, and make a copy of the the private and public keys the CA and certificate uses.
+A configured certificate should migrate, but as a precaution, record the certificate authority (CA) and certificate settings, and make a copy of the the private and public keys the CA and certificate uses.

-Install a replacement application such as WG Easy using the CORE service settings from your notes.
-SCALE suggests other applications to consider other than the WG Easy VPN application.
+Install a replacement application, such as WG Easy, using the service settings from your notes.

 Migrating from Rsync Service